 Add in consumer confusion about which types of packaging can and can’t be recycled, along with misleading claims and labels, and the result is much unnecessary waste.
 According to the EPA, almost 70% of plastic packaging and container waste ended up in the landfill in 2018, along with 55% of glass containers, 52% of aluminum packaging, and 21% of steel.

-So using recyclable materials is often not enough to create truly sustainable packaging.
+So using recyclable materials is often not enough to create truly sustainable or environmentally friendly packaging.
 For example, while a paper cup may seem eco-friendly, less than 20% of U.S. households have access to a recycling program that can process it, making it less sustainable than many would think.